Lapis Lazuli Mining

 Occurrence

-Contact metamorphic mineral in limestone, formed by recrystallization of impurities; also in granites.
+Occurs as a contact metamorphic mineral in limestone, formed by recrystallization of impurities; also found in granites.

 Inclusions